EdouardosStav/legendary-ai-calendar-agent/README.md

 This project was built using **n8n Cloud** (14-day free trial).
 ✅ **No code required.**

-👉 See the original tutorial [here](https://www.nextwork.org/) to get started with your own AI workflows.

 ---

 ## 🙌 Acknowledgements

 Special thanks to the team at **NextWork** for the original walkthrough and challenge idea.
-This project extends and customizes their tutorial to fit my personal learning goals and AI consulting portfolio.

 ---